 - Rope lighting is clear plastic tubing containing tiny fairy lights and wiring.
 These are the same lights commonly used for decorative lighting on patios and in other outdoor locations.
 They add a warm, festive glow and are inexpensive and easy to install.
 In the kitchen, rope lights make the most sense for accent lighting above or below the wall cabinets.

-Under-cabinet lights are commonly available in either low-voltage or line voltage types.
+Undercabinet light fixtures are commonly available in either low voltage or line voltage types.
 Line voltage means that lights run directly on standard 120-volt household power, just like any appliance or lamp that plugs into a regular wall outlet.
-Low-voltage lights also use standard household power, but they include a transformer or a "driver" that steps down the voltage to about 12 volts for powering the lights.
+Most low voltage lights also use standard household power, but they include a transformer or a "driver" that steps down the voltage to about 12 volts for powering the lights.

-From a user's perspective, there are really no significant practical differences between low-voltage and line voltage systems.
-"Low-voltage" does not mean lower energy use (a common misconception).
-So it's usually not a factor in choosing one fixture over another.
-However, some types of fixtures, such as strips lights, are only available in low-voltage styles.
+From a user's perspective, there are really no significant practical differences between low voltage and line voltage systems.
+Low voltage does not mean lower energy use (a common misconception).
+So, it's usually not a factor in choosing one fixture over another.
+However, some types of fixtures, such as strip lights, are available only in low voltage styles.

-Hard-wired under-cabinet lights are connected directly to a household wiring circuit and can be set up for control using a standard wall switch or with a switch on the fixture itself.
-Wall-switch control is the primary benefit of hard-wiring.
-It allows you to turn on all under-cabinet lights—or even all the kitchen lights—from one switch.
+Hardwired undercabinet lights are connected directly to a household wiring circuit and can be set up for control using a standard wall switch or with a switch on the fixture itself.
+Wall-switch control is the primary benefit of hardwiring.
+It allows you to turn on all undercabinet lights or even all the kitchen lights from one switch, which can be a dimmer switch if you have dimmable bulbs.
 Another advantage is that there's no visible cord running from the lights to an electrical outlet.